 Below: Graeme from Melbourne continues to grow his collection of airliners.
 This is a Nitto 1/100 dc-8 super 62.

 Graeme, love the inflight pose, and the bare-metal sections!

-Below: Graeme from Melbourne send us this Airfix Douglas Invader, converted to the On Mark Invader.
+Below: Graeme from Melbourne sent us this Airfix Douglas Invader, converted to the On Mark Invader.

 Graeme, another great realistic model!

-Below: Brent Chippendale from Liverpool send us this model: "Revell Eurofighter Typhoon 1/48 Scale.
+Below: Brent Chippendale from Liverpool sent us this model: "Revell Eurofighter Typhoon 1/48 Scale.
 Constructed and painted in German Squadron Detail.
 Over ninety piece kit with over 120 decals."